Dino-AlexandraCuza/Fashiondays/README.md

 https://itfclasses.atlassian.net/jira/dashboards/10327

-The final report shows that a number 10 tests have failed of a total of 3 A number of 3 total bugs were found, from which the priority is: all three are medium
+The final report shows that a number 10 tests have failed of a total of 3 A number of 3 total bugs were found, from which the priority is: one high and two medium.

 The tests that ran for this application have suggested that the security of the app can be improved by adding some  limits to the password -maximum of characters, upper or lower cases, alplanumeric combined with special characters, for making the password unique and stronger.
 The filter section can be improved and in the future to run for all products equally in any form of product search.